-Projects Included in the Written Standards 6 How to Use the Written Standards 8 How to Get Help or Support for Using the Written Standards 8 Written Standards for Using the Pennsylvania Homeless Management Information System (PA HMIS) n 9 Providing a Meaningful Voice for People with Lived Experience 10 HOMELESSNESS CATEGORIES, DEFINITIONS, FAQs, AND RECORDKEEPIN REQUIREMENTS Category 1: Literally Homeless 12 Category 2: Imminent Risk of Homelessness 14 Category 3: Homeless Under Other Federal Statutes 16 Category 4: Fleeing/Attempting to Flee Domestic Violence 17 At Risk of Homelessness 18 DEFINITIONS AND ADDITIONAL CONSIDERATIONS FOR WORKING WITH SPECIAL POPULATIONS EXPERIENCING HOMELESSNESS 20 Chronically Homeless Individuals and Families LGBTQ Individuals 22 People Fleeing Domestic Violence, Sexual Assault, or Trafficking 24 25 What is Economic Abuse?
-What "Fleeing" Means What "Dangerous or Life Threatening" Means 27 ScenariosSafety Planning for People Fleeing Domestic Violence, Sexual Assault, or TraffickingEmergency Transfer for People Fleeing Domestic Violence, Sexual Assault, or Trafficking Enr Eastern PA Continuum of Care Housing ProgramsProtecting the Privacy of People Fleeing Domestic Violence, Sexual Assault, or Trafficking in HMIS olled in 29 PA People with COVID-19 or Other Infectious Diseases People with Disabilities Reasonable Accommodations for People with Disabilities 33 Recent and Undocumented Immigrants 34 Unaccompanied Children Under 18 or Youth Aged 18 - 24 35 Veterans 38
+INTRODUCTION 5 Projects Included in the Written Standards How to Use the Written Standards 8 How to Get Help or Support for Using the Written Standards 8 Written Standards for Using the Pennsylvania Homeless Management Info System (PA HMIS) rmation Providing a Meaningful Voice for People with Lived Experience 10 HOMELESSNESS CATEGORIES, DEFINITIONS, FAQs, AND RECORDAR REQUIREMENTS Category 1: Literally Homeless 12 Category 2: Imminent Risk of Homelessness Category 3: Homeless Under Other Federal Statutes Category 4: Fleeing/Attempting to Flee Domestic Violence At Risk of Homelessness DEFINITIONS AND ADDITIONAL CONSIDERATIONS FOR WORKING WISPECIAL POPULATIONS EXPERIENCING HOMELESSNESS 20 What Is a Disabling Condition?
+LGBTQ Individuals 22 People Fleeing Domestic Violence, Sexual Assault, or Trafficking What is a Victim Service Provider?
+What is Domestic Violence?
+24 What is Economic Abuse?
+25 What is Technological Abuse?What "Fleeing" Means What "Dangerous or Life Threatening" MeansScenarios 27 27 Safety Planning for People Fleeing Domestic Violence, Sexual Assault, or Trafficking Emergency Transfer for People Fleeing Domestic Violence, Sexual Assault, or Traffic Eastern PA Continuum of Care Housing Programs Protecting the Privacy of People Fleeing Domestic Violence, Sexual Assault, or Traffic HMIS king Enrolled in 29 cking in PA People with COVID-19 or Other Infectious Diseases People with Disabilities Reasonable Accommodations for People with Disabilities Recent and Undocumented Immigrants 34 Unaccompanied Children Under 18 or Youth Aged 18 - 24 35